Gwydir Castle: History

-By the 14th century, the Welsh knight Hywel Coetmor, who had fought in the Hundred Years' War as a commander of longbowmen under Edward, the Black Prince at the Battle of Poitiers in 1356, is recorded as the first owner of a manor house on the site.
-He would later go onto support the rising led by Owain Glyndŵr.
+By the 14th century, the Welsh knight Hywel Coetmor (d.1440), whose family had fought in the Hundred Years' War as commanders of longbowmen under Edward, the Black Prince at the Battle of Poitiers in 1356, is recorded as the first owner of a manor house on the site.
+He would later fight in the Battle of Shrewsbury (1402) and Agincourt (1415) before going on to support the rising led by Owain Glyndŵr.

 By the 16th century, Gwydir had become the seat of the powerful Wynn family who were descendants of the Kings of Gwynedd.
 The Wynns were one of the most significant families of north Wales during the Tudor and Stuart periods.

 Following the Wars of the Roses, the castle was rebuilt by Meredith ap Ieuan ap Robert, the founder of the Wynn dynasty.
-The house incorporated re-used mediaeval material from the dissolved Abbey of Maenan.
+The house incorporated re-used mediaeval material from the dissolved Maenan Abbey.
 The square turret at the rear of the Solar Tower contains a spiral staircase taken from the Abbey and many elaborately carved stones can also be seen.
 The turret was added around 1540 and John Wyn ap Maredudd's initials can be seen above the main entrance in the courtyard gatehouse along with the date of 1555.
 The surviving buildings date from around the year 1500, and there were alterations and additions in c.
 1540, c.
 1600 and c.
 1828, the latter after Lord Willoughby had undertaken some demolition work in c.
 1819.

 Although called a castle, it is an example of a Tudor architecture courtyard house or fortified manor house, rather than a traditional castle, such as those built in North Wales by Llywelyn the Great and Edward I.

 Gwydir was home to Katheryn of Berain.
-King Charles is said to have visited Gwydir in 1645 as the guest of Sir Richard Wynn, 2nd Baronet, Treasurer to Queen Henrietta Maria, and Groom of the Royal Bed Chamber.
+Charles I is said to have visited Gwydir in 1645 as the guest of Sir Richard Wynn, 2nd Baronet, Treasurer to Queen Henrietta Maria, and Groom of the Royal Bed Chamber.

 More recently, King George V and Queen Mary stayed here as the Duke and Duchess of York, in April 1899.